Defining the Scope for an Internal Audit Project

 • Process: A Process is a set of interdependent actions or operations that make up the overarching area/activity that is reviewed during the audit.

-• On the Process Review pop-up, you can view, edit, or add Process Details, Attachments, Sub Processes, Risks, Controls, etc. See the Configuring an Internal Audit Process article for further information on the Process Review pop-up.
+• On the Process Review pop-up, you can view, edit, or add Process Details, Attachments, Sub Processes, Risks, Controls, etc.

 • Risk: A Risk represents the potential that an unexpected event may impact the organization.